 A Natural Remedy for Sleep Apnea

-Sleep apnea is a common sleep disorder characterized by repeated pauses in breathing or instances of shallow breathing during sleep.
-Sleep apnea affects over 22 million adults in the United States.
-The condition causes loud snoring and daytime sleepiness, and it’s been linked to serious health complications including high blood pressure, heart disease, and stroke.
+Sleep apnea is a common sleep disorder characterized by repeated pauses in breathing or shallow breathing during sleep.
+It affects over 22 million adults in the U.S. and causes loud snoring, daytime fatigue, high blood pressure, heart disease, and stroke risk.

 How Exercise Helps With Sleep Apnea

-- Improves Muscle Tone: By regularly working out the muscles of the throat and neck, such as through targeted exercises or activities like singing or playing wind instruments, individuals can keep the airway firm and open.
-This prevents it from collapsing and obstructing breathing during sleep.
+- Improves Muscle Tone: Working out throat/neck muscles, like singing or playing wind instruments, keeps the airway firm and open during sleep.

-- Reduces Fatigue: Exercise makes it easier to fall asleep and improves sleep quality.
-This can help counter the daytime tiredness associated with interrupted nighttime breathing.
+- Reduces Fatigue: Physical activity makes it easier to fall asleep and improves sleep quality, which is disrupted by nighttime breathing issues.

-- Lowers Blood Pressure: Exercise helps control blood pressure, including hypertension linked to sleep apnea.
-Keeping blood pressure in check reduces associated health risks.
+- Lowers Blood Pressure: Exercise controls blood pressure, including hypertension linked to sleep apnea.

 Best Types of Exercise for Sleep Apnea

-Aerobic exercise that gets your heart rate elevated is recommended for sleep apnea, as it improves cardiovascular health.
+Aerobic exercise elevates your heart rate and is recommended for sleep apnea, as it improves cardiovascular health.
 Options include walking, jogging, running, swimming, cycling, rowing, and stair climbing.
 Aim for 30 to 60 minutes most days of the week.

 Resistance training is also beneficial, as building up muscle mass can help keep airways open at night.
 Weight lifting, squats, pushups, and other strength exercises that target major muscle groups are good choices.